juleeanasuelee/GameCo/README.md

 # GameCo
-This SQL project was part of CareerFoundry's Data Analytics course in which I analyzed the PostgreSQL sample database of a fictional DVD rental company.
+This project was part of CareerFoundry's Data Analytics course in which I analyzed GameCo's new games in Excel.
 # Objective
  GameCo wants to use data to inform the development of new games.
 As such, CameCo asked me to perform a descriptive analysis of a video game data set to foster a better understanding of how GameCo’s new games might fare in the market.
 GameCo executives are open to hearing any insights I can pull from the data but are specifically interested in these questions: